wemake-services/meta/_rsdp/employees.md

 - your open source contribution;
 - your talks on conferences and meetups;
 - your presence and activity on StackOverflow;
-- your competency, and qualification.
+- your competency, and qualification with the [tools we use](/meta/rsdp/tech-stack).

 ### How can my hourly rate be changed